Prehistoric Technology

 Next

-Authentic Southwestern Anasazi (ancestral Puebloan) replica pottery made in Colorado with archaeological references using only prehistorically available materials, tools, and techniques.
+Authentic Southwestern Anasazi (ancestral Puebloan) replica pottery hand-made in Colorado.
+Based entirely on the "prehistoric model" and archaeological references, each piece is created using only prehistorically available materials, tools, and technologies.
 Work is done without the benefits of metal, modern equipment, commercial materials or animal fuels.

 Wood's Authentic Prehistoric Pottery Technology Model

-Each Link below leads to larger pictures and descriptions.
+Each link below leads to larger photo with description.

 Established 1977

-©1998-2013 All rights reserved.
-All content, design, and layout are copyright ©2013.
+f ©1998-2023 All rights reserved.
+Content, design, and layout are copyright protected.
 Reproduction in whole or in part in any form or medium without specific written permission is prohibited.
-ArchæoCeramics™, ArchæoCeramist™ and Ancient Arts® are trademarks owned by Gregory S. Wood.
+ArchæoCeramics™, ArchæoCeramist™ and Ancient Arts® are trademarks owned by Gregory Wood.

 Pottery Gallery About the Artist Prehistoric Technology Workshops